Press Release Word Count and Format Guide

 Conclusion

 Keep press releases to 300–500 words with a clear headline, factual lead, and 1–2 quotes.
-Use Character Counter to verify your press release length.
+Check distribution service character limits before drafting, and tailor your length to your industry and target media.
+Use Character Counter to verify your press release length against each section's recommended word count.